Burning Man: Gentrification

+In 2025, 75% of Burning Man participants reported having an annual household income of over $100,000, and almost 30% reported over $300,000.
+In 2026, 75% of the participants were white.

 While there has been criticism that Burning Man has "jumped the shark," this proposition was criticized by cultural anthropologist Graham St John in 2020, who said that Burning Man was never a utopia in the first place.

 Criticism from conservatives and religious fundamentalists

 A display in the Nevada Capitol questions the existence of Burning Man.

 Some conservative commentators have criticized Burning Man as sinful and hedonistic.
 For example, Ben Shapiro writes that Burning Man's ten principles are a "paganistic morality" which cover for hedonistic acts of sex and drug use.
 He holds the event as an example of "countercultural garbage that eats at the roots of fundamental societal institutions" in America.
 Similarly, James Goll and Lou Engle write that Burning Man "exalts Satan, mocks God, and demeans Christianity" because of its nudity, open sexuality, and neo-paganism.